 It is no great leap to think that an effective Natural language Interface being used by advisors for personal service could also be presented directly to customers through self-service channels in exactly the same way (there might be some “skills” that you only present to advisors).
 Build these interactions once and present them in every channel that is appropriate for customer service interaction.
 A Natural Language interface is inherently multi-channel, whether that channel is text (Webchat, Website, SMS, Async Messaging) or voice (IVR and speech to text transcription).

-Have great conversations with customers.
-We believe that with Conversational AI you can simplify your interactions with customers, reduce process time, improve data quality, and increase customer and advisor satisfaction.
+Deliver great customer service through better conversations.
+We believe that with Conversational AI you can simplify your interactions with customers, reduce process time, improve data quality and happier customers and advisor satisfaction.
+Deliver great customer service through better conversations.
 It’s no secret that customer service is hard.
-Customer care systems are typically complex, particularly for enterprises in regulated industries with significant customer numbers and…
+Customer care systems are typically complex, particularly for enterprises in regulated industries…